trilok-sadarangani/Global-Suicide-Data-Analysis/proposal/proposal.md

     ## `stat_bin()` using `bins = 30`.
 Pick better value with `binwidth`.

 ![](proposal_files/figure-gfm/unnamed-chunk-6-1.png)<!-- --> The
-distribution appears to be normal with two outliers around 1992 and 2008.
+distribution of year appears to be normal with two outliers around 1992 and 2008.
+There appears to be a general increase in suicide rate as year increases.

 ``` r
 ggplot(data=suicide, mapping=aes(x=`HDI for year`)) +